-We do have available mid drive electric bikes from AVE, Orbea and Yuba in our Moorabbin store, see the In Store Only page for more details.
+We do have available mid drive electric bikes from AVE, Benno, Orbea and Yuba in our Moorabbin store.

 Higher cost doesn't necessarily mean a better bike.
 Before spending your hard earned cash, we encourage you to try our bikes as well.
 We have many happy customers who have tried both types and choose our bikes as they suit their needs better.
 We have dealers located all over Australia, find your nearest on the 'Where to Buy' page.

 Why are electric bikes considered low impact exercise?